-When I arrived at another village just outside of Bad Mergentheim a few minutes later, the rain eased up slightly.
+WHEN I ARRIVED at another village just outside of Bad Mergentheim a few minutes later, the rain eased up slightly.
 Recalling my route on the map, I knew that Illesheim was about 45 minutes away.
-This gave me some comfort to know that I was that much closer to my destination.
+This timeframe gave me some comfort to know that I was that much closer to my destination.

-I slowed down as I approached red and white railroad crossing barriers, behind which lay a bank of railroad tracks.
-Since the barriers were up for cars to safely cross the tracks, I continued driving, thinking that I would be on my way to the next village.
+I SLOWED DOWN as I approached red and white railroad crossing barriers, behind which lay a bank of railroad tracks.
+Since the barriers were up for cars to safely cross the railroad tracks, I continued driving, thinking that I would be on my way to the next village.

-The driving error immediately killed the engine and drove the hoopty into some type of a profound, cosmic shock.
+THE DRIVING ERROR immediately killed the engine and drove the hoopty into some kind of a profound, cosmic shock.
 And how did I know this?
 Because when I tried to restart the engine, it failed to turn over.
-Instead, the engine produced a high-pitched whine, which sounded like I had just run over a cat.
+Instead, the engine screamed a high-pitched whine, which sounded like I had just run over a cat.
 I looked to my right out of the passenger window and saw torrential rain drops vigorously bouncing off the slick, black road where the car should have been.
 DAMMIT!
 I took in a deep breath and exhaled it slowly while resting my head on the steering wheel.
 Seconds later, I snapped upright in my seat and somewhat came to my senses.
 After quickly assessing my situation and realizing the location of the hoopty, I was stunned.
 Shaking my head vigorously from side to side, I asked myself, ”What the fuck just happened”?

-Oh, man!
-Gathering some composure, I tried to restart the engine again, but it just sputtered and coughed like an old man with a bad case of chronic emphysema.
+OH, MAN!
+Gathering some composure, I tried to restart the engine again, but it just sputtered and coughed like an old man with a severe case of chronic emphysema.
 So I thought I’d wait a few more seconds before trying to restart it.
 Suddenly, a frightening drama began to unfold before me.
 I felt adrenaline starting to pulse through my veins like a stream of oil leading to a roaring fire.

-As if I didn’t have enough shit to deal with in trying to figure out when and if I could start the car to get it off the damn tracks, another load of it hit me.
-The red and white barrier came down in front of the road to block all traffic attempting to cross the tracks.
+AS IF I DIDN’T HAVE ENOUGH SHIT TO DEAL WITH in trying to figure out when and if I could start the car to get it off the damn tracks, another load of it hit me.
+The red and white barrier came down in front of the road to block all traffic attempting to cross the railroad tracks.
 Then the red warning lights started flashing furiously, indicating that a train was on its way.
 SHIT!
 Piling an incredible amount of shame on top of my unbelievable embarrassment, I distinctly heard the caution lights yelling at me each time they flashed: Blink ‘you bonehead,’ blink ‘you bonehead,’ blink ‘ you bonehead’!
 Unfortunately, the hoopty was hemmed in, perilously straddling the tracks to the left of all this activity.
 But, I knew that I needed to move the heap quickly before the oncoming train smashed it, with me in it, to smithereens and on to kingdom come.

-More nervous than a chihuahua at a fireworks show, I didn’t scream.
+MORE NERVOUS THAN A NERVOUS CHIHUAHUA AT A FIREWORKS SHOW, I didn’t scream.
 Surprisingly, I didn’t pass out either from the shock of an impending disaster.
 I gawked in awe as the imposing black engine charged towards me.
 With billowing steam spewing from its smoke stack and its cars following dutifully behind it, I prayed and braced myself for the inevitable.
 And I waited for the crash that never came.
 Incredibly, the train easily rolled by on the tracks behind me.
 Divine intervention?
 More than I knew.
 Profoundly relieved, I exhaled a sigh of relief, blowing out enough air that would immediately blow up a balloon.
 I just sat there, staring at the train rolling by, watching it through my side and rear-view mirrors.
 The poor hoopty shook helplessly as the train thundered along on the tracks behind us.
-And I heard that bitch of a train taunt me with, “SUCKERR!
+And I distinctly heard that bitch of a train taunt me with, “SUCKER!
 Had ya fooled, didn’t we?”

 At that moment, the disaster that almost happened was too close of a call for me to laugh off.
 But I knew instantly that God really, really had a wicked sense of humor.
 Still dazed and confused for a few more seconds, I regained some semblance of consciousness to wipe away the profuse sweat which had accumulated all over my face.
 It was at that moment that I made a pact with myself.
 Wisely, I decided not to tell a living soul about this big blunder, not even my good friends who owned the hoopty.
 Only God and I knew what a bonehead I proved to be, and that’s the way it’s been ever since then.